 P (significant event) = 1 – P(no significant event)

 That’s almost certain (92%) that you’ll get at least one significant result.

 How to Calculate the Bonferroni Correction

-The calculation is actually very simple, it’s just the alpha level (α) divided by the number of tests you’re running.
+The calculation for this post-hoc test is actually very simple, it’s just the alpha level (α) divided by the number of tests you’re running.

 Sample question: A researcher is testing 25 different hypotheses at the same time, using a critical value of 0.05.
 What is the Bonferroni correction?

 Bonferroni correction is α/n = .05/25 = .002

 For this set of 25 tests, you would reject the null only if your p-value was smaller than .002.

 Matthew A. Napierala, MD points out how multiple tests affect physicians (and patients) in an article for the American Academy of Orthopaedic Surgeons (AAOS).
 “In contemporary orthopaedic research studies, numerous simultaneous tests are routinely performed.”
 This means that given enough tests, one of them is bound to come back as a false positive.
 Definitely not a good thing when we’re talking about health issues.

 AAOS.
 Research News.
 Retrieved January 1, 2020 from: http://www.aaos.org/news/aaosnow/apr12/research7.asp